voipnuggets/flux-generator/README.md

    ```
    - Only allows connections from localhost (127.0.0.1)
    - Best for local development and testing
-   - Not accessible from Docker or other machines

 2. All Networks:
    ```bash
    python3.11 flux_app.py --listen-all
    ```
    - Allows connections from any network interface
-   - Required for Docker integration
    - Less secure, use only in trusted networks

 The server will start on port 7860 (configurable with `--port`).